bcoles/kasld/docs/reproducibility.md

 `exact`) and never the likely one — a sound signal has nothing left to narrow.

-The memory-map heuristics that bound RAM from world-readable facts are the opposite case, and they dominate the listing rather than staying out of it.
-The device-tree `memory` node alone supplies most of the rows the command prints, because a physical bound projected into the virtual layout has to assume a layout to project into, and that assumption is a configuration guess: sub-floor by construction, so its result can only ever be a `likely` one.
-On `aarch64` it assumes the 48-bit kernel half that most builds have, which is why a 52-bit build is where it goes wrong — the guaranteed window spans from `0xffff000008000000` and holds the truth, while the likely window starts at `0xffff800008000000` and does not.
-Those cells report `**NO**` in the last column, at every vantage where the signal is reachable.
+The memory-map heuristics that bound RAM from world-readable facts are the opposite case, and they dominate the listing rather than staying out of it: the device-tree `memory` node alone is named by most of the rows the command prints.

+`aarch64` shows what that costs.
+A 48-bit kernel has two possible linear-map bases, one for the layout adopted in v5.4 and one for the layout before it, and an unprivileged reader sees nothing that tells them apart: the width resolves exactly while `PAGE_OFFSET` stays at two candidates.
+The guaranteed window respects that ambiguity and spans both image bands, from `0xffff000008000000`.
+The likely window breaks the tie in favour of the modern layout, which lifts the floor to `0xffff800008000000` — correct for every kernel since v5.4, and wrong for one before it, where the image sits below the linear map rather than above it.
+The single pre-flip cell in the matrix is the single cell reporting `**NO**`, at every vantage where the signal is reachable, while the cells sharing its width and its guaranteed floor contain their truth.

-That is the column doing its job rather than a defect: the likely window is a best guess and is not gated to contain the truth, which is precisely why the soundness claim rests on the guaranteed matrix above and never on this table.
-It is also the reason the count here is not small.
+That is the column doing its job rather than a defect: the likely window is a best guess and is not gated to contain the truth, which is why the soundness claim rests on the guaranteed matrix above and never on this table.

 The BPF verifier-log table is the counter-example worth noting: it used to be listed here, and no longer is, because its match now resolves the guaranteed